-2. Evaluation: If the school agrees to evaluate your child, the school psychologist and other specialists will give your child various tests.
-They also may observe the child in the classroom.
-The evaluation will identify whether your child has one of the 13 disabilities covered by the IDEA.
-The evaluation will also provide information about their educational needs.
+2. Evaluation: If the school agrees to test your child, the school psychologist and other specialists will give your child various tests.
+They also may watch the child in the classroom.
+The evaluation will find whether your child has one of the 13 disabilities covered by the IDEA.
+The evaluation will also give information about their educational needs.

 For more information on Special Education in South Dakota, please visit: http://www.sdparent.org/web/index.php?siteid=2825&pageid=23010 and review the “What Parents Should Know…About Special Education in South Dakota” guidebook

 General information on Special Education and IDEA can be found at: https://www.understood.org/

 Need an Advocate or Attorney?

 Check out these INFOGRAPHICS to help you understand Transfer of Rights